iCliniq Logo

 Ferritin is a blood protein that contains iron.
 A ferritin test helps to understand how much iron your body stores.
 The normal range for ferritin in the blood is 20-250 ng/mL.
 Many laboratories considered serum ferritin levels greater than 300 ng/mL in men to be abnormal.
 A large portion of the general population has a serum ferritin level between 200 and 1000 ng/mL.

-For confirming hemochromatosis, you can undergo some investigations like transferrin saturation test, liver function tests, ultrasound of hepatobiliary system, etc. After confirming hemochromatosis, then comes the treatment.
-Some treatment options are available for hemochromatosis, such as dietary changes, iron chelating agents, venesection or phlebotomy, etc.
+For confirming hemochromatosis, you can undergo some investigations like a transferrin saturation test, liver function tests, ultrasound of the hepatobiliary system, etc. After confirming hemochromatosis, then comes the treatment.
+Some treatment options are available for hemochromatosis, such as dietary changes, iron-chelating agents, venesection or phlebotomy, etc.

-Again, greyish discoloration of skin in the face may result from various reasons besides hemochromatosis like argyria or exposure to excessive amounts of silver, exogenous ochronosis or using of skin lightening medication like Hydroquinone, chrysiasis or using of gold salts in case of rheumatoid arthritis, some other medications and many more.
+Again, grayish discoloration of skin in the face may result from various reasons besides hemochromatosis, like argyria or exposure to excessive amounts of silver; exogenous ochronosis or the use of skin-lightening medication like Hydroquinone, chrysiasis or the use of gold salts in the case of rheumatoid arthritis; some other medications; and many more.

 So, it is very important to find out the exact causes for greyish discoloration of skin in the face first and then treat them accordingly.
 It will help to subside your skin discoloration.